 - 2.1.1 Mid Sussex is located within the County of West Sussex.
 It lies on the eastern edge of the County and shares boundaries with the Lewes and Wealden Districts in East Sussex to the east, Tandridge District in Surrey to the north, the city of Brighton and Hove to the south, Horsham District to the west and Crawley Borough to the north-west.
 Mid Sussex covers an area of some 33,152 hectares (approximately 128 square miles) and includes the three main towns of East Grinstead, Burgess Hill and Haywards Heath, set within a predominantly rural area with scattered villages and hamlets.
 Major road and rail links are features of the district bisecting the different areas and providing excellent accessibility to a variety of destinations, though generally speaking the north-south routes within the district are of better quality than the east-west routes.
-Gatwick airport lies just to the north-west of Mid Sussex and has an important influence on the district, attracting businesses, residents and visitors to the area. - 2.1.2 Office for National Statistics data1 (mid-year population estimate June 2010, and total dwelling stock April 2010) shows that approximately 132,500 people live in 57,070 households giving an average dwelling occupancy of 2.32 persons per household.
+Gatwick airport lies just to the north-west of Mid Sussex and has an important influence on the district, attracting businesses, residents and visitors to the area. - 2.1.2 Office for National Statistics 2011 Census data shows that 139,860 people1 lived in 58,712 dwellings2, giving an average dwelling occupancy of 2.38 persons per household.
 By comparison, in 1981 the population was 112,941 and the number of homes 40,417 (2.79 persons per household).
 These changes are the result of decreasing household sizes, the district's popularity as a place to live and its convenient location as a commuting zone for both London and the south coast.
 Some 60% of the current population live in the three main towns, with the remaining 40% living in the smaller villages and rural areas.
 The district has a reasonably balanced population in terms of age and gender, although there are fewer young adults and more middle-aged and elderly inhabitants than the national average. - 2.1.3 The district represents three national landscape character areas (the High Weald, the Low Weald and the South Downs), while the Landscape Character Assessment for Mid Sussex identifies ten distinct character areas, each with specific land management and planning guidelines.
 Approximately 60% of the district is covered by nationally protected landscape designations, making it one of the most highly designated administrative areas in England; the High Weald Area of Outstanding Natural Beauty (AONB) and South Downs National Park are two higher-profile designations. - 2.1.4 The district also has 13 Sites of Special Scientific Interest (SSSI), 50 Sites of Nature Conservation Importance (SNCI), and six Local Nature Reserves (LNR), and is the tenth most wooded district in the south east.
 Two thirds of its woodland is classified as ancient, which covers 16% of the district's area.
 Ashdown Forest SAC/SPA lies to the east of the north of the District, south and south-east of East Grinstead.